 Did you know that [CUSTOMER CATEGORY] experience [MASSIVE PAIN]?
-This is a [MARKET SIZE] billion dollar opportunity in the US alone.
+This is a [MARKET SIZE] billion dollar opportunity in EUROPE alone.
 [PRODUCT NAME] is a [PRODUCT CATEGORY] that [VALUE PROPOSITION].
 Unlike other alternatives we, [KEY DIFFERENTIATOR].
 The team includes [CREDIBLE TEAM BIOS] and we make money by [BUSINESS MODEL].
 In essence, we are the [WELL-KNOWN ANALOGUE] for [ANALOGUE PRODUCT CATEGORY] and our vision is to [HOW WILL THE WORLD BE DIFFERENT?
 WHY DO YOU CARE?].
-We have already [EXECUTED MILESTONES] and you are must be involved because [INVITE!].
+We have already [EXECUTED MILESTONES] and you must be involved because [INVITE!].

 Do we get points for originality?
 No, actually we are blatantly lifting from the excellent Pitching Hacks and throwing in some elevator pitch wisdom from Crossing the Chasm.
 Rather than explain in detail all that happened there, let’s illustrate the formula with examples:

-- Startups on Global Stage - We have met dozens and dozens of aspiring entrepreneurs in Puerto Rico who are unable to realize get their companies onto the world stage given the lack of ecosystem of partners, investors and talented collaborators.
+- Startups on Global Stage - We have met dozens and dozens of aspiring entrepreneurs in Eastern Europe who are unable to get their companies onto the world stage given the lack of ecosystem of partners, investors and talented collaborators.
 Startups on a Global Stage is an event series that enables local entrepreneurs to pitch successful angels, venture capitalists and mentors from around the world.
 Unlike other alternatives, we utilize two-way video streaming technology to habitually expose entrepreneurs to industry-leading resources.
 Our founding team includes Marcos Polanco, a former Silicon Valley startup founder and former successful economic development policymaker, and Ramphis Castro, former software entrepreneur and now attorney with an intellectual property focus.
 In essence, Startups on a Global Stage is an American Idol for entrepreneurs, and our vision is to liberate the business aspirations of our best, young talent.
 We have already organized two events, and you venture capitalists should participate because we are enabling you to access a new source of dealflow.